The Workforce

 It is important to keep learning and growing.
 Recognise your staff’s value and expertise by developing internal training and discussion sessions.
 Enable staff to learn and train more.
 Training should not be a tick-box exercise but a place for growth and reflection.

-Change, growth, and development do not happen overnight.
-They take time, investment, and patience.
+Change, growth, and development take time, investment, and patience.
 It can be difficult to prioritise learning when workloads are high, and daily task and needs are barely met.
 Stressed individuals do not learn.

-However, sometimes carving out some time to learn, study and dive deeper can actually help in realigning priorities and managing workload.
-Rather than chasing the never-ending to-do list, deciding to stop and learn can create some much-needed inspiration.
+However, carving out bits of time to learn, study and reflect can help in realigning priorities and managing workload.
+Rather than chasing the never-ending to-do list, deciding to stop and learn can create much-needed inspiration and renewed energy.

 Of course, balancing demands is a tricky thing to do, which is why organisations need to give permission to staff to identify their own needs and take the time for growth.

-If you would like to approach the topic of training with your team or manager, these reflections can help you formulate clearly in your mind why training is needed.
+If you would like to approach the topic of staff development/training with your team or manager, these reflective questions can help you formulate the purpose clearly.

-• Think of the training opportunities in the last year: did they add value to you?
+• Think of training opportunities in the last year: did they add value to you?

 • What kind of training opportunities would you like to have access to?